Revature-Salesforce-Training/curriculum/Week 2 - Process Automation/LNProcess Automation.md

 ## The Declarative Frontier

 We've discussed previously that it is a best practice to use declarative customizations over programmatic customizations whenever possible and we have now arrived at the limit of those declarative tools.
-We will begin this module by discussing basic automation tools such as formula fields, validation rules, duplicate rules, and matching rules, before moving on to more complex devices such as workflows and approval processes and ending with the most powerful declarative instruments available to us: processes and flows.
+We will begin this module by discussing basic automation tools such as formula fields, before moving on to more complex devices such as workflows and approval processes and ending with the most powerful declarative instruments available to us: processes and flows.
 Behold the landscape, beyond the declarative tools discussed in this module lies only wilderness.... well actually code is what lies beyond this module, but that's beside the point.

 ## Formula Fields